FAQ

 Hearing aids and hearing loss are a widely misunderstood topic.
 We want to help you understand the difference between some myths and facts about your hearing health.

-- Open the hearing aid battery doors when you’re not wearing them (such as when you’re sleeping).
+- Open the hearing aid battery doors when you’re not wearing them.
 This will prolong the battery life.

 - At the end of each day, gently clean your hearing aid by taking a soft tissue and wiping off any excess wax or residue build up from the day’s wear.

 - Keep your hearing aids in a safe place.
-Keep them out of moist areas and way from children or pets.
-This will help you keep your hearing aids from being lost or damaged.
+Keep them out of moist areas and away from children or pets.

 - Schedule and follow through with follow-up appointments every three months to receive regular maintenance on your hearing aids.
 That way, we can perform any adjustments as your hearing needs change over time.